-Today’s post was supposed to be about pretty outdoor home decor to zhush up your patio, but all that changed when I read that the Payroll Protection Program (PPP) funding designed to help small businesses during the COVID-19 crisis has run out of money.
+Today’s post was supposed to be about pretty outdoor home decor to zhush up your patio, but all that changed when I read that the Payroll Protection Program (PPP Loans) funding designed to help small businesses during the COVID-19 crisis has run out of money.
 This is not a democrat versus republican post, but rather an open letter to our leaders, banks and CEOs of big companies from a small business owner.
 I’m hoping you will share this post on your social media pages.
 Tweet it out.
 Post it on Facebook.
 Let’s make some noise because what is happening is wrong, and even if you are not a small business owner yourself, this WILL affect you.

 Since the shutdown began in Illinois, I’ve been actively involved in multiple message groups of small business owners like myself, banding together, trying to navigate the waters of what is an EIDL, PPP, rent deferment, and where to find small business loans and grants.
 I’ve been on the phone with my personal banker asking him tons of questions.
 I have spent countless hours filling out forms on one website only to be told, “whoops, we changed our mind, you need to apply here instead”.
 Pulling tax files, expenses, and other Quickbook reports.
 Talking to my landlord and my accountant — basically running in circles chasing money.
 As a small business owner, this is what I signed up for when I said I wanted to be my own boss.
 It’s my responsibility to solve and I was okay with this shit sandwich that had been handed to me…until I read that Ruth’s Chris Steakhouse received $20 million in PPP funding.
 Wait wut???
-How did a publically held company with over 5,000 employees qualify for the small business PPP Coronavirus aid?
+How did a publically held company with over 5,000 employees qualify for the small business PPP Loans Coronavirus aid?
 I am NOT okay with that.

 Before digging in on this today, I asked all my small business owner contacts if they themselves or anyone they knew had received PPP funding.
 Negative Ghost Rider — that’s a rough estimate of over 400 small business owners in the Chicagoland area who gave a resounding answer of, “NO, funding has not been received.”

-Ruth’s Chris received PPP funding April 7, four days after the Small Business Administration (SBA.gov) opened the application window on its $350 billion Payroll Protection Program.
+Ruth’s Chris received PPP funding on April 7, four days after the Small Business Administration (SBA.gov) opened the application window on its $350 billion Payroll Protection Program.
 I submitted a request to apply for the same loan with my bank at 9:30 AM the same day.
-I filled out an online form with my name, phone number and email address.
+I filled out an online form with my name, phone number, and email address.
 After pressing submit, I was taken to a new screen saying someone from the bank would call me in approximately 10 business days to get the ball rolling.

 April 14 I received a call from my bank to begin the full application process and was asked for my monthly expenses – my take-home pay (as a self-employed small business owner and independent contractor), monthly rent the shop, and utility costs.